-The Montreat Conference Center (MRA) is planning to build a 40 room hotel with meeting rooms and an underground parking garage on Assembly Drive in the center of Montreat, directly across from Robert Lake Park.
+The Montreat Conference Center (MRA) has been planning to build a 40 room hotel with meeting rooms and an underground parking garage on Assembly Drive in the center of Montreat, directly across from Robert Lake Park.
 We are strongly opposed.
-A permit was granted by the Montreat Board of Adjustment, but revoked by the Superior Court on appeal.
+A permit was initially granted by the Montreat Board of Adjustment, but revoked by the Superior Court on appeal.
 The MRA is now appealing the decision, but the Town of Montreat is no longer joining the appeal.

 The Struggle to Stop the Hotel: Where It Stands

-The Montreat Conference Center (aka the Mountain Retreat Association, or MRA) has been trying to advance a plan to demolish three historic homes and build a 40,000-sq.-ft. hotel and underground parking garage in the center of Montreat, directly uphill from a stream and children’s playground.
+Since early 2021, the Montreat Conference Center (aka the Mountain Retreat Association, or MRA) has been trying to advance a plan to demolish three historic homes and build a 40,000-sq.-ft. hotel and underground parking garage in the center of Montreat, directly uphill from a stream and children’s playground.
 In addition to destroying the homes — one of which is the oldest in Montreat — and cutting down sixty mature trees, experts say the proposal would pollute the stream with stormwater runoff.

-Throughout 2021 neighbors and others who love Montreat spoke out against the hotel, many of us gathering under the name “Montreat Stewards.”
-We met with the MCC to seek a win-win solution, presenting an alternative proposal for development at the site that would leave the historic buildings intact.
-Yet the MCC rejected this alternative, closing off discussion as they moved forward with their hotel plan.
+Upon learning of the plans, neighbors and others who love Montreat spoke out against the hotel, many of us gathering under the name “Montreat Stewards.”
+We met with the MRA to seek a win-win solution, presenting an alternative proposal for development at the site that would leave the historic buildings intact.
+Yet the MRA rejected this alternative, closing off discussion as they moved forward with their hotel plan.

-For these reasons and more, neighbors who were parties in the hearing have appealed the Board’s decision to the Superior Court of Buncombe County.
-The appeals process will likely extend into the fall of 2022, and on January 6, 2023 the Brief outlining our arguments for overturning the decision was filed with Superior Court.
+For these reasons and more, neighbors who were parties in the hearing appealed the Board’s decision to the Superior Court of Buncombe County.
+The legal process of gathering information ('discovery') extended through the fall of 2022, and on January 6, 2023 the Brief outlining our arguments for overturning the decision was filed with Superior Court.
 The full 28-page brief can be found on the Appeals page.

 Current view: Galax House on Assembly Drive